ppartha03/UMT/README.md

 # UMT

-## Colab
-There is an interactive version available in [colab](https://colab.research.google.com/drive/1tIoFzz7oZGdr5abJofWGV-6SsRWpSTsC?usp=sharing) to play around with the functions.

 ## Using the NMT models

 If running in compute-canada clusters, download the models below from the launch machine.